twrecked/hass-aarlo/README.md

 | `aarlo.sirens_off`                      |                                                                                                                                    | Turns all sirens off.                                                                                                          |
 | `aarlo.inject_response`                 | `filename` - file to read packet from                                                                                              | Inject a packet into the event stream.                                                                                         |

+For recordings longer than 30 seconds you will need to whitelist the /tmp directory.
+This is because we have to keep a stream to Arlo open to prevent them from stopping the recording after 30 seconds.
+And we write this stream to the /tmp directory.

 These services are deprecated and will be going away.
 By moving services under the aarlo domain it allows Home Assistant to use the `services.yaml` descriptions.